Acute reversible pulmonary hypertension and right heart failure from cocaine toxicity

 STEMI code was called with stat transfer to the cardiac cath lab, which showed non-obstructive coronaries.
-Right heart catheterisation did show a severely elevated pulmonary artery pressure.
+Right heart catheterization did show a severely elevated pulmonary artery pressure.

 Transthoracic echocardiogram showed a dilated and severely depressed right ventricle.
-After left heart catheterisation the patient remained hypotensive and so was started on norepinephrine.
+After left heart catheterization the patient remained hypotensive and so was started on norepinephrine.

 Concern was made for possible PE vs shunt given right atrial oxygen saturation was mid-to-high 20s and pulmonary artery saturation was mid-30s.